Popular Dog Breeds

 Grooming a Welsh Terrier

-Hair type: The coat of the Welsh Terrier contains two layers, an undercoat that insulates and an abrasive fur on top that protects against dirt, rain, and wind.
+Hair type: The coat of this dog contains two layers, an undercoat that insulates and an abrasive fur on top that protects against dirt, rain, and wind.
 Welsh Terriers are born mostly all black and during the first year they change the colour to standard black and tan grizzle.
-A Welsh Terrier's coat can smell, since they are one of the few breeds to perspire through sweat glands.
+A Welsh Terrier’s coat can smell, since they are one of the few breeds to perspire through sweat glands.

 Daily coat care: The Welsh Terrier needs to have its coat hand stripped at least three times a year depending upon the condition of the coat.
 It also requires grooming with a stiff pin brush and a fine metal comb a number of times each week.
 The longer hair at the feet, on the belly, and around the face, give the Welsh Terrier its typical appearance.
 This breed sheds little to no hair.